Nestle sales top estimates in good start for food firms

 Organic sales grew 2.5 percent in developed markets and 6.7 percent in emerging markets.

-Overall, first-quarter revenue rose 0.5 percent to 20.9 billion Swiss francs ($21.85 billion).
+Overall, first-quarter revenue rose 0.5 percent to 20.9 billion Swiss francs (14.56 billion pounds).
 Currency exchange rates, particularly a strong Swiss franc, reduced reported sales by 4.5 percent.

 In February, Nestle predicted organic sales growth of around 5 percent this year, which is at the low end of its long-term model of 5 to 6 percent growth.